-These (the videos) have been a huge and continuous help (1st year, CNM).
+These (the videos) have been a huge and continuous help(1st year, CNM).

-The same positive student experience was reported in Falconer et al. (2012), Green et al. (2012), Pinder-Grover et al. (2008), Pinder-Grover et al. (2011), and Wilkes (2012).
+The same student acceptance was reported in Falconer et al. (2012), Green et al. (2012), Pinder-Grover et al. (2008), Pinder-Grover et al. (2011), and Wilkes (2012).
 In this study, many felt that the videos provided an alternative form of instruction that played a significant role in easing their Maths learning process:

-It (learning from the screencasts) is much easier than looking at questions on paper already done (3rd year, ECE).
+It (learning from the screencasts)is much easier than looking at questions on paper already done (3rd year, ECE student).

-The screencasts are good because they help me learn (2nd year, CNM).
+The screencasts are good because they help me learn(2^{nd} year, CNM student).

-(They are) very easy to learn from and (provide) good step-by-step procedures (2nd year, CNM).
+(They are) very easy to learn from and (provide) good step-by-step procedures $(2^{nd} year, CNM student)$.

-I find it very easy to learn using these (3rd year, ECE).
+I find it very easy to learn using these (3rd year, ECE student).

 Students used the screencasts for many purposes to accommodate their learning needs, and found them good and useful for these reasons.
-A first year entrant said the video tutorials helped him to practice and keep up with the Maths module, while a more mature student wrote:
+A fresh high school graduate who was in his first year of Electronic and Computer Engineering (ECE) said the video tutorials helped him to practice and keep up with the Maths module, while a more mature student wrote:

-The screencasts were very helpful indeed as they give a clear example of the work that we are covering in the classroom (2^{nd} Year, ECE).
+The screencasts were very helpful indeedas they give a clear example of the work that we are covering in the classroom $(2^{nd} Year, ECE student)$.

-The positive reactions were likely due to the well-paced and orderly explanation given in the videos, and the direct connection of the content with what was covered in the Maths modules.
-The comments of three particular students summed up the general views of the student groups:
+The positive reactions were likely due to the well-paced and orderly nature of the explanation given in the videos, and the direct connection of the content with what was being covered in the

+Maths modules.
+The comments of four particular students summed up the general views of the student groups: